-The money dance (aka the dollar or apron dance) usually goes something like this: Guests get to spend a few fun-filled seconds whirling around the dance floor with the bride or the groom, pinning cash onto the couple's clothing, tossing coins into the bride's shoes, or tucking bills into a dainty satchel worn around the bride's wrist.
+The money dance (aka the dollar or apron dance) is a custom where family and friends typically either pin cash onto the dancing bride and groom's clothing, toss coins into the bride's shoes, or tuck bills into a dainty satchel worn around the bride's wrist.

 Such a display may be considered gauche by those unfamiliar with its custom, but in many traditions guests eagerly anticipate the moment, lining up for song after song waiting for their time with the man or woman of the hour.
 In some cases, this is the time guests present the newlyweds with their wedding gift—and cash is king.
 Yes, dollar bills make it onto the dance floor, but those in higher denominations, and often $100 bills, are just as common.